ztachip/ztachip/Documentation/ztachip_programmer_guide.md

 #### 2.6.3 void ztaTaskYield()

-For thread spawned by ztaDualHardExecute to yield control to the other thread.
+For thread spawned by ztaDualHartExecute to yield control to the other thread.

 Parameters: